OpenSenecaAI/openseneca/README.md

 The logic behind openseneca is simple: given a prompt, a model trained by us understands the intent of the prompt and selects the best model in terms of quality and price. \
 Let's imagine that you are developing AI-based software, a chatbot for example.
 If the user types “hello,” why use gpt-4 if we could also get a very good response with llama3-8B, a smaller and certainly cheaper model?

+Currently only the provider for Azure ([AzureProvider](openseneca/providers/azure.py)) has been implemented in the code.
+Additional LLM providers will be added very soon.

 The [OpenSenecaLLM](https://huggingface.co/OpenSeneca/openseneca-llm-v01) is based on a finetuned and quantized version of google-bert/bert-base-multilingual-cased.